-The Centre for Future Ageing Research (CFAR) is committed to address the growing challenge of ageing populations.
+The Positive Ageing Research Institute (PARI) is committed to address the growing challenge of ageing populations.

 Our mission is to view people as valuable assets to society regardless of age and to help them maintain independence and quality of life, whilst planning for the future and the impacts that may occur to them as a result of the physical and biological processes of ageing.